ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 ### Configuring Storage I/O Control for {{site.data.keyword.BluVirtServers_short}}

 You can also limit individual virtual disks for individual VMs or grant them different shares with SIOC.
 By limiting the disks and granting different shares, you can match and align the environment to the workload with the acquired {{site.data.keyword.filestorage_short}} volume IOPS number.
-The limit is set by IOPS and it is possible to set a different weight or "Shares."
+The limit is set by IOPS, and it's possible to set a different weight or "Shares."
 Virtual disks with shares set to High (2,000 shares) receive twice as much I/O as a disk set to Normal (1,000 shares) and four times as much as one set to Low (500 shares).
 Normal is the default value for all the VMs, so you need to adjust the values to High or Low for the VMs that require it.

 Use the following steps to change the VDisk shares and limit.